Sigtrix/docker-testbed/examples/bottleneck-measurements/README.md

 in the network has a capacity of 100 Mbps and there is generated traffic from *c1* to *s1*.
-The correct bottleneck is detected but the estimates of the available bandwidth show more variance but still are ovearll lower than what would be estimated if there was no cross-traffic from *c2* was generated.
+The correct bottleneck is detected but the estimates of the available bandwidth show more variance but still overall lower than what would be estimated if there was no cross-traffic from *c2* generated.

 ![](../../measurements/bottleneck/load/pathneck-boxplot-100-background.png)